Encryption in Office 365

 Encryption for data at rest and data in transit

-Examples of data at rest include files that have been uploaded to a SharePoint library, Project Online data, documents that have been uploaded in a Skype for Business meeting, email messages and attachments that are stored in folders in your Office 365 mailbox, and files uploaded to OneDrive for Business.
+Examples of data at rest include files that you've uploaded to a SharePoint library, Project Online data, documents that you've uploaded in a Skype for Business meeting, email messages and attachments that you've stored in folders in your Office 365 mailbox, and files you've uploaded to OneDrive for Business.

 Examples of data in transit include mail messages that are in the process of being delivered, or conversations that are taking place in an online meeting.
 In Office 365, data is in transit whenever a user's device is communicating with an Office 365 server, or when an Office 365 server is communicating with another server.

-With Office 365, you can have multiple layers and kinds of encryption working together to secure your data.
+With Office 365, multiple layers and kinds of encryption work together to secure your data.
 The following table includes some examples, with links to additional information.

 |Kinds of Content||Encryption Technologies||Resources to learn more|